Provide access to natural daylight

 - Check box to certify that all windows within all regularly occupied spaces within the building(s) can exceed a Visible Light Transmittance (VLT) of 40%.

-- Upload an annotated plan(s) showing all regularly occupied spaces within the building(s).
+- Upload an annotated plan(s) of each unique floor showing all regularly occupied spaces within the building(s).

 - Upload glazing specifications showing the VLT level of the windows.

-- Upload an annotated plan(s) identifying the window-to-wall ratio for each regularly occupied floor of the building(s).
+- Upload an annotated plan(s) of each unique floor identifying the window-to-wall ratio for each regularly occupied floor of the building(s).

 - Upload a calculation demonstrating that a minimum window-to-wall ratio of 35% is met for each regularly occupied floor of the building(s).